fosrl/docs/packages/docusaurus/docs/02-Getting Started/03-quick-install.md

 ### 2. Basic Configuration

-The installer will prompt you for the following basic information:
+The installer will prompt you for the following basic information.
+For example:

 1. **Base Domain Name**: Enter your base fully qualified domain name (without any subdomains) Example: `example.com`
 2. **Dashboard Domain Name**: The domain where the application will be hosted.
 This is used for many things, including generating links.
 You can run Pangolin on a subdomain or root domain.
 Example: `proxy.example.com`